STNS/docker-STNS/README.md

 Docker image for [STNS](https://github.com/STNS/STNS).

-the Docker Hub page
+### the Docker Hub page
----

 - https://hub.docker.com/r/stns/stns

-Base docker Image
+### Base docker Image

+- [alpine](https://hub.docker.com/_/alpine/)

+What's STNS?
 ---

-- [alpine](https://hub.docker.com/_/alpine/)
+STNS (Simple TOML Name Service) allows you to easily manage Linux users with simple TOML-based configuration.
+It consists of server and client implementation, which requires only a few steps to install.
+Moreover, you can use it with existing user management systems such as LDAP.

+If you'd like to see more detailed, please check http://stns.jp/ .

 LICENSE
 ---